jcabr117/chatbox/README.md

 Chatbox is a web application that allows users to register, login, and chat with one another.

+#Technologies used
+* Spring
+* Maven
+* Kubernetes
+* Nginx
+* Docker

 # features implemented

-Users can register accounts to a database, login to those accounts, and then use those accounts to chat in the chatbox page.
-Features I'd like to implement later is proper use of ip detection and admin priveleges.
-An admin would be able to delete accounts and mute people temporarily.
+List of Current Features:
+* Account registration
+* Account Login
+* Ability to chat
+List of features to implement:
+* Admin system to delete accounts
+* Muting

 # Setup
-Setup is done with AWS, K8s, and nginx.
-AWS is used to host K8s, and for creating a database instance.
-Nginx will be installed onto the K8s cluster to handle ingress routing.
+* Clone this repository
+* Create a maven image
+* Tag the image and apply it to a kubernetes cluster
+* Apply the service yml
+* Apply the ingress yml
+* Apply the deployment yml
+* Finally, you can go to the url to use chatbox

+#Usage
+Users will click on the register link to make their account.
+Then they can login.
+After login, you can click the chat link to enter the chatroom.